 Use in children

-Contraindicated in children.
+Contraindicated for children.

 special instructions